PluieElectrique/fimfic-comment-tweaks/README.md

 * Hovering on an expanded link does not show its comment
 * Expanded comments do not expand with their own expanded comments
 * Embeds (image, YouTube, etc) work correctly in expanded comments
+* The previous/next page buttons update the URL hash

 ### Cosmetic